htcondor/htmap/docs/source/cli.rst

 CLI Reference
 =============

+HTMap provides a command line tool called ``htmap`` that exposes a subset of functionality focused around monitoring long-running maps without needing to run Python yourself.

-View the available sub-commands with this command:
+View the available sub-commands by running:

 .. code:: shell